Are You Looking for Specific Treatments?

 Electrical Muscle Stimulation

-We use four electrodes, which are placed directly onto the skin.
-As the impulses begin, patients feel a tingling sensation.
-Upon increasing the intensity of typically one or two isolated muscle groups, the intensity will allow the muscles to both contract and relax.
-In doing so, the inflammation that has been built up will decrease and as a result the range of motion will increase.
+When using EMS treatments, the patient will experience a tingling sensation, that with increased intensity will allow the muscles to both contract and relax.
+In doing so, the inflammation that has been built up will decrease and as a result the range of motion will increase and the pain will decrease.

 EMS is and will continue to be a mainstay of our physical therapy practice because of its innate ability to modulate a variety of electrical waveforms to comfortably stimulate innervated muscles.

-Microcurrent works alongside EMS by reducing pain and muscle spasms, as well as increasing range of motion.
-EMS and Microcurrent therapy are very beneficial for the following conditions: arthritis, back and neck pain, fibromyalgia, headaches, neuropathy, sciatica, slow-healing wounds, and tendon and/or ligament pain
+Microcurrent, an extremely low-level electrical current, works alongside EMS by reducing pain and muscle spasms, as well as increasing range of motion.
+EMS and Microcurrent therapy are very beneficial for the following conditions: arthritis, back and neck pain, fibromyalgia, headaches, neuropathy, sciatica, slow-healing wounds, and tendon and/or ligament pain.

-This generates heat in the joint to help with overall blood flow circulation.
-It will also help to loosen up tissues, tight joints and muscles allowing them to respond better to stretching exercises or other manual techniques after Ultrasound therapy.
+Ultrasound will also help to loosen up tissues, tight joints, and muscles allowing them to respond better to stretching exercises or other manual techniques after Ultrasound therapy.
 With increased range of motion and swelling reduction the body part that undergoes the therapy will be ready again for general activities of everyday life.

 Cervical and Lumbar Decompression